 - “Capital Regulation after the Crisis: Business as Usual?”
 Martin Hellwig.
 July 2010.

 - ‘Global “Level Playing Field” Arguments are Invalid’ and ‘Battle to Regulate Banks has just Begun,’ Anat R. Admati and Martin Hellwig, full text (PDF) in Martin Wolf’s Economists’ Forum, June 7 2011, edited version, June 3 2011 Financial Times.

 - “Too Much Equity?
 If Anything, Brown-Vitter Asks Too Little,” Anat R. Admati, American Banker.
 June 24, 2013.

 - “More bank equity serves us all better,” Anat R. Admati and Neil Barofsky, Financial Times.
 March 6, 2012.

-- “Dividends Can Wait until Banks are Stronger,” Anat R. Admati, ( Dividends Can Wait until Banks are Stronger.pdf) Financial Times.
+- “Dividends Can Wait until Banks are Stronger,” Anat R. Admati, ( PDF of text) Financial Times.
 January 19, 2011.